 Safety: The safety lever is in the "SAFE" position when it is moved to its uppermost (top position) on the receiver.
 You should hear an audible "click" when it is correctly in place.
-(See Illustration #2.)
-NOTE: When the safety lever is in its lower position on the receiver, the gun is in the "FIRE" position.
-(See Illustration #3.)
+(See Illustration #2) NOTE: When the safety lever is in its lower position on the receiver, the gun is in the "FIRE" position.
+(See Illustration #3)

-Safety lever in upper "SAFE" position.
+Safety lever in upper or "SAFE" position.

 Safety lever in lower or "FIRE" position.
-Pulling the trigger when the safety lever is in the lower position will result in the pistol firing if there is a round in the chamber!
-Exercise extreme caution when handling pistol in this condition.
-Bolt Cocking Handle: Located on the right hand side of the firearm and protrudes from bolt.
-Used for pulling bolt rearward.
-(See Illustration #4.)
+Pulling the trigger when the safety lever is in the lower position will result in the rifle firing if there is a round in the chamber!
+Exercise extreme caution when handling rifle in this condition.